7thCore/arma3srv-script/README.md

 **Installation:**

-If you wish you can have the script install the required packages with (Only for Arch Linux & Ubuntu 19.10):
+If you wish you can have the script install the required packages with (only for supported distros):

 `sudo ./arma3srv-script.bash -install_packages`